training4developers/mastering-angular-starter/README.md

-# Angular 2 Widgets Sample Application
+# Mastering Angular Application

 ## Overview

-This is a simple CRUD (create, read, update & delete) application demonstrating the essentials of Angular 2 including HTTP services, routing, forms, composing components and unit testing.
-The base project configuration was originally adapted from the [Angular 2 Webpack Starter project](https://angular.io/docs/ts/latest/guide/webpack.html), and has been updated to Webpack 2 with help from this project [Angular Class - Angular 2 Webpack Stater](https://github.com/AngularClass/angular2-webpack-starter).
+This is a simple CRUD (create, read, update & delete) application starter project the Angular framework.
+The base project configuration was originally adapted from the [Angular Webpack Starter project](https://angular.io/docs/ts/latest/guide/webpack.html), and has been updated to Webpack 2 with help from this project [Angular Class - Angular Webpack Stater](https://github.com/AngularClass/angular2-webpack-starter).

 ## Application Setup